-Three-dimensional thinking is the focus of the first year of the degree and this is explored through a variety of media.
-Students will have the opportunity to learn how the design process works and begin to practice the skills of planning and modelling.
-The history and theory of architecture and design are also examined, providing students with the chance to contextualize their practice with a solid theoretical understanding of the subject.
+Three-dimensional thinking is the focus of the first year and it is explored through a variety of media.
+Students are challenged to consider how the design process works and begin to use the skills of planning and modeling.
+The history and theory of architecture and design are also examined, providing students with the chance to contextualise their practice with a solid theoretical understanding of the subject.

 Contact Hours and Reading for a Degree

 Students on this programme learn from academic staff who are often engaged in world-leading or internationally excellent research or professional practice.
-Contact time can be in workshops, practical sessions, seminars or lectures and may vary from module to module and from academic year to year.
+Contact time can be in-studio sessions, seminars, or lectures and may vary from module to module and from academic year to year.
 Tutorial sessions and project supervision can take the form of one-to-one engagement or small group sessions.
 Some courses offer the opportunity to take part in external visits and fieldwork.

 How You Are Assessed

-The University of Lincoln's policy on assessment feedback aims to ensure that academics will return in-course assessments to students promptly – usually within 15 working days after the submission date (unless stated differently above).
+The University of Lincoln's policy on assessment feedback aims to ensure that academics will return in-course assessments to students promptly – usually within 15 working days after the submission date.